OpenAuditLabs/datasets/publications/research_proposal/research_proposal.md

 This dataset will catalyze research at the intersection of smart contract security and agentic AI.
 By offering a high-quality benchmark with diverse annotations, it can help establish agentic auditing as a scalable solution in security workflows, while enabling reproducibility, comparability, and openness across future research.

+## 10. Data Quality, Bias, and Ethical Considerations

+While OpenAuditBenchmark aims to unify and extend existing datasets for agentic AI applications in smart contract security, careful attention must be paid to **data quality**, **bias mitigation**, and **ethical implications**.

+First, the use of synthetic vulnerabilities (as in SC-Bench and SolidiFI-A) must be balanced with real-world examples (as in AutoMESC and VulnContractSet) to avoid overfitting models to unrealistic bug patterns.
+Synthetic mutations may overrepresent certain SWC categories while underrepresenting subtle, low-frequency vulnerabilities.

+Second, **label bias** can emerge when vulnerability annotations are derived solely from automated tools, especially when tool agreement is low.
+Incorporating multi-tool consensus (as in AutoMESC) and manual audit verification can reduce false positives and improve annotation reliability.

+Third, dataset representativeness is crucial for fairness and generalization.
+Many public datasets focus heavily on ERC-20 and DeFi-related contracts, which may bias detection models toward specific coding styles and business logic.
+Expanding coverage to NFTs, DAOs, governance contracts, and Layer-2 rollup contracts will enhance domain diversity.

+To quantify and maintain quality over time, **OpenAuditBenchmark** will adopt a set of dataset quality metrics, including:

+- **Annotation Agreement Score (AAS)** – percentage of vulnerability labels agreed upon by ≥ N tools or verified by human auditors.
+- **Domain Diversity Index (DDI)** – a normalized score representing the variety of contract categories (e.g., DeFi, NFT, DAO, L2 protocols) in the dataset.
+- **Patch Validation Rate (PVR)** – percentage of generated patches passing all included test cases.
+- **Severity Distribution Balance (SDB)** – variance in distribution of low-, medium-, and high-severity vulnerabilities to avoid skewed training signals.

+Finally, ethical considerations must guide dataset release.
+Although source code of deployed contracts is public, combining code with detailed exploit traces and ready-to-use patches could inadvertently aid malicious actors.
+Therefore, OpenAuditBenchmark should implement **responsible disclosure protocols**, such as delayed release of exploit payloads or redacted sensitive details, ensuring its use primarily benefits the security community.

 ## References

 1. Xia, S., He, M., Song, L., & Zhang, Y. (2024). **SC-Bench: A Large-Scale Dataset for Smart Contract Auditing**. *arXiv preprint arXiv:2410.06176*. [https://arxiv.org/abs/2410.06176](https://arxiv.org/abs/2410.06176)